t0m0h1/retro-pong-game/README.md

 further iterations may include collision sounds, startup sounds, and events such as mini games or actions.

 remember, the game is based on a single player paddle and ball game, so there is not much scope for further development, but feel free to use this as you will!

+Currently set (in terms of scoring) as a "first to 2 wins".